Home Based Education FAQ

 This is a difficult questions as it can cost you as much or as little as you wish.
 Just like parenting, you can buy your child every gadget, book, and toy and register them in a whole host of sports and activities.
 For our school division, we are reimbursed at the end of the school year $250 for kindergarten and $500/year/student for grades 1-12.
 We have to submit receipts showing our purchases which are then reimbursed.

 For our family, we are very active outdoors going hiking, swimming, biking, skiing, sledding, snowshoeing, playing basketball, walking, playing at the park, playing catch, etc. and other than the basic gear to do these activities, there is no cost.
 We also visit local libraries and check out a lot of books rather than buying many books.
 We often visit the art gallery, and museums and take part in various free events.
 We also volunteer with various organizations which have great learning opportunities.
 None of these things cost a lot of money.
 So, homeschooling can cost a lot or a little depending on what kinds of things you want to do.
-You will need some money to buy basic school supplies but it doesn't have to be expensive.
+You will need some money to buy basic school supplies and perhaps a curriculum if you go that route but it doesn't have to be expensive.
 I also have a lot of learning ideas on this blog.

 The Home School Legal Defense Association of Canada and the Home School Legal Defense Association USA are great places to start.
 You can submit questions to them and they have a database of all of the forms and information you would need for homeschooling in Canada and the USA.